Prefix-bounded matrices: Introduction

 {\it ``Ray Fulkerson's Birthday Conjecture (RFB): The Behrend-Knight-Striker linear inequality system is TDI.'' }

-Here TDI is the standard abbreviation of total dual integrality which is a fundamental concept in combinatorial optimization (see, e.g.,~\cite{schrijver2003combinatorial}).
-Edmonds also remarked that the natural problem of finding a minimum cost ASM had not previously been investigated, and indicated that he found such an algorithm.
+Here TDI is the standard abbreviation of total dual integrality, which was introduced by Edmonds and Giles~\cite{edmonds1977min} and became a fundamental concept in combinatorial optimization, see also~\cite{schrijver2003combinatorial}.
+Edmonds also remarked that the problem of finding a minimum cost ASM had not previously been investigated, and indicated that he found such an algorithm.
 With this conjecture and remark, Edmonds opened a new door from combinatorial optimization to the hall of ASMs.
 It was his initiative that triggered our present work, which is an attempt to enter this door.

-With the help of a rather easy observation, we shall show that the truth of Edmonds' RFB conjecture follows from an early result of Edmonds~\cite{edmonds1970submodular} stating that a linear inequality system described by the incidence matrix $A$ of the union of two laminar families is totally unimodular (TU) and therefore such a system is totally dual integral (TDI).
-In fact, we shall prove the conjecture in a stronger form concerning prefix-bounded matrices, see Corollary~\ref{box-TDI}.
-Based on the total unimodularity of $A$ and on a simple new observation (formulated in Proposition~\ref{strong-Cara}), we shall prove a recent conjecture of Brualdi and Dahl~\cite{brualdi2023multi}, see Corollary~\ref{B+D.conj}.

-Actually, the polytope of ASMs (and various extensions of ASMs) is the intersection of two (rather special) generalized polymatroids.
-This area stemmed from the paper of Edmonds~\cite{edmonds1970submodular}, and it makes possible to develop general results on ASMs and extensions.

-We also show that these polytopes can be obtained as the projection of a network circulation polyhedron, implying that several optimization problems concerning ASMs (and extensions) can be managed algorithmically via standard network flow techniques.
+The first step on this road is the natural observation that the polyhedral description of ASMs, given by Behrend, Knight, and Striker, can be viewed as a linear inequality system defined by the union of two special laminar families of sets --- for definitions, see the Preliminaries below.
+We consider two different approaches to handling optimization and feasibility problems constrained by the union of two such laminar families.
+These will be referred to as the polymatroidal view and the network-flow view.

+The fundamental concept of polymatroids was introduced and studied by Edmonds~\cite{edmonds1970submodular}, and later extended to generalized polymatroids (g-polymatroids, for short) in~\cite{frank1984generalized}.
+The polymatroidal view of ASMs stems from the known fact that a polyhedron defined by arbitrary integer-valued lower and upper bounds on the members of a laminar family is an integral g-polymatroid.
+This implies that the polytope of ASMs is the intersection of two g-polymatroids.

+The realization that arbitrary lower and upper bounds on prefixes can be accommodated naturally led us to introduce the notion of prefix-bounded matrices (PBMs), a generalization of several previously studied extensions of ASMs.
+Roughly speaking, a PBM is an integer-valued $m \times n$ matrix in which the sum of entries in each horizontal and vertical prefix lies between specified lower and upper bounds, see Section~\ref{sec:PBM}.
+The properties (a) and (b') mentioned earlier in the definition of ASMs are special cases of such prefix bounds.

+The convex hull of PBMs, although not necessarily bounded like the polytope of ASMs, is also the intersection of two (integral) g-polymatroids.
+This allows us to apply notions and results from the theory of g-polymatroids, see Section~\ref{sec:generalized-polymatroids} for an overview.
+For example, we obtain in this way a natural necessary and sufficient condition for the existence of a PBM satisfying lower and upper bounds on its entries, see Theorem~\ref{thm:general1}.
+The ``Basic Question'' of Brualdi and Dahl cited earlier turns out to be a very special case of this theorem.